The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 Translate raw bytes into fr_pair_ts and metadata.

-Definition: app_io.h:54
+Definition app_io.h:54

 fr_io_decode_t decode